Mission

 + Foster a chocolate culture which is inviting and inclusive to all

 In any fine food realm there is a degree of pretentious thinking and an in-group out-group divide.
 Even though many in the bean-to-bar realm talk about transparency and helping others, the actions of some speak otherwise.
 There is also a lot of soapbox style preaching (speaking down to the public) where one is to feel guilted into supporting the craft chocolate industry.
-This mentality existed when I began, and it continues to exist today.
+This mentality existed when I began and continues to exist today.
 I reject this method of reaching others as I find it turns more off, and those who are convinced, are convinced not of their own accord.

 I believe that quality ingredients and quality craftsmanship can be respected and honored without having to be pompous and condescending about it (AKA a snob).
 This is why when people enter my shop, my classes, my virtual events, I make it clear that I am here to present ideas and information, and that it is up to them to draw their own conclusions.
 I wish for everyone to understand their opinions and ideas of the chocolate and information I present is of value, and that they have a choice of what to support instead of feeling guilted into it.